BSocSc Sociology / Overview

 - Apply through UCAS .

-- Join one of the UK's largest and most reputable groups of sociologists working in a leading Sociology department.
+- Join one of the UK's largest and most reputable groups of sociologists.

 - Develop the skills to analyse and interpret today's social developments and problems, and carry out your own sociological investigations.

-- Study abroad for a semester, apply for paid summer internships through Manchester's Q-Step programme or complete a professional placement on a four-year optional course.
+- Study abroad for a semester, apply for a paid internship through Manchester's Q-Step programme or complete a professional placement on a four-year optional course.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

 Use the links below to view lists of courses in related subject areas.

 The University of Manchester is regulated by the Office for Students (OfS).
 The OfS aims to help students succeed in Higher Education by ensuring they receive excellent information and guidance, get high quality education that prepares them for the future and by protecting their interests.
 More information can be found at the OfS website.

 You can find regulations and policies relating to student life at The University of Manchester, including our Degree Regulations and Complaints Procedure, on our regulations website.